-The Hrabowski Fund for Innovation currently supports initiatives to enhance teaching and learning at UMBC, with specific emphasis on innovative approaches to increase the success of our undergraduate and graduate students.
+UMBC’s Fund for Innovation Competition supports initiatives to enhance teaching and learning at UMBC, with specific emphasis on innovative approaches to increase the success of our undergraduate and graduate students.
 Such approaches may include, but are not limited to, redesign of courses or other learning experiences, innovative course and/or curriculum development and other projects designed to improve or understand student-learning outcomes at the UMBC.
-Proposals that aim to understand the effectiveness of existing pedagogical strategies at UMBC will also be accepted.
-Proposals that deal exclusively or primarily with content revision to courses or curricula are not appropriate to this competition.
+Proposals that aim to understand the effectiveness of existing strategies at UMBC will also be accepted.

-Seed Awards will have a budget of less than $3,500 and will receive expedited review.
+Seed Awards have a budget totaling less than $3,500 for the 24-month period.

-Implementation and Research Awards have a budget of $3,500 or greater up to the maximum amount of $25,000.
-Individual recipients and the leader of a collaborative project may use the title of “UMBC Academic Innovation Fellow” for the duration of the award.
-Individuals participating in a collaborative group project will be considered as members of a “UMBC Academic Innovation Collaborative.”
-The responsibilities of UMBC Academic Innovation Fellows are described below.
+Implementation and Research Awards have a budget of $3,500 or greater up to the total maximum amount of $25,000 for the 24-month period.
+Individual recipients and the leader of a collaborative project may use the title of “UMBC Innovation Fellow” for the duration of the award.
+Individuals participating in a collaborative group project will be considered as members of a “UMBC Innovation Collaborative.”

 The proposal narrative must describe the project background, the project goals and objectives, methodology, a plan to evaluate the effectiveness of the project in reaching those goals and a start date.

 - Proposals should address, and will be evaluated upon, the following criteria:

 - Clear description of a well-defined project or problem to be investigated.